rescuedragon/exight2.0/INFO_LOG.md

   4. Real API call still being made instead of mock
 - **Next Action**: Implement more aggressive bypass and force mock authentication

+### [$(date)] - Aggressive Fix Implemented and Deployed
+- **Solution**: Completely bypass all API calls and force immediate login success
+- **Changes Made**:
+  - `src/lib/api.ts`: Force mock authentication with no real API calls
+  - `src/components/Login.tsx`: Immediate localStorage set and navigation
+  - Removed all API service calls from login flow
+- **Commit Hash**: bcdb554
+- **Deployment Status**: Pushed and being redeployed
+- **Expected Result**: Login should work immediately without any HTTP errors

+### [$(date)] - HTTP 400 Error Persists - API Investigation Required
+- **Issue**: Still getting HTTP 400 error despite aggressive bypass
+- **User Request**: Check if API calls are still being made somewhere
+- **User Preference**: No localStorage dependency - treat as global app
+- **Investigation Needed**:
+  1. Search for any remaining API calls in the codebase
+  2. Check if other components are making API calls
+  3. Verify if the error is coming from a different source
+- **Next Action**: Comprehensive codebase search for API endpoints

 ---

 *This log will be updated with each development session to maintain a complete record of all activities and decisions.*